supernelis/softwarewerewolves/README.md

 To run the tests, make sure that `mocha` is in your path, cd into the git repository and run

     $ mocha

+Or, even better, use the --watch and --reporter options:

+    $ mocha --reporter spec --watch

 The examples directory shows how to use the library. `jabber_example.js` sets up a game co-ordinated by some bots connecting to the jabber.org XMPP server.
 To run from your git repository